Looking for the top spots where to stay in Phoenix? This guide to the top areas and accommodations is here to show you all the best places in Phoenix!

 The hotel always has events going on, including yoga and taco nights.
 The pool and happy hour specials make it popular for bachelor parties and fun weekends away with friends.

-Luxury—Canopy by Hilton Scottsdale Old Town: All the best shops, bars, and restaurants are within walking distance to the Canopy hotel.
+Luxury—Canopy by Hilton Scottsdale Old Town: All the best shops, bars, and restaurants are within walking distance of the Canopy Hotel.
 They have an incredible Southwest cuisine restaurant and a large rooftop pool.

 The balconies in the rooms also give you a clear view of Camelback Mountain.
 Enjoy the comfy beds and the nightly free beer and wine tastings.